croner-i-web/progression-framework/frameworks/content/engineer.md

 It's meant to be helpful.
 It's not meant to be a rating system for humans, free from edge cases.

 ### How does it work?
-The framework covers all the things we’re looking for from content engineers and analysts at Croner-i.
+The framework covers all the things we’re looking for from content engineers at Croner-i.
 We’re interested in these five elements:
 - Mastery - Your knowledge and technical capability
 - Impact - The size, scope and value of what you deliver
 - Influence - How you change the world around you for the better